Toronto Entertainment District: 1980s: Arrival of nightclubs, Roy Thomson Hall, and SkyDome

 In May 1987, popular local television station Citytv and Canada-wide cable channel MuchMusic (both owned by the same corporate entity, CHUM Limited) moved their headquarters to 299 Queen Street West (also known as the CHUM-City Building) on the northern edge of the neighbourhood.

-It wasn't until late 1987 that the still mostly deserted area got another nightclub—Stilife was opened by 25-year-old Charles Khabouth at the corner of Richmond West and Duncan.
+It was not until late 1987 that the still mostly deserted area got another nightclub, Stilife, which was opened by 25-year-old Charles Khabouth at the corner of Richmond West and Duncan.
 Its young owner quickly managed to monetize it by attracting affluent Toronto crowds, a business success that would in a few years bring many new nightclubs to the area.

 In September 1988, recent arrivals to the neighbourhood MuchMusic and Citytv launched Electric Circus, a weekly dance music show airing live on Saturdays in the late afternoon from the CHUM-City Building's ground-level studios as a simulcast on both stations.
 Quickly becoming popular with the Toronto-area youth turning up to watch the proceedings in the studios visible from the street (or even hoping to get inside and dance), the show began drawing more young crowds to the area increasingly becoming associated with nightlife and partying.

 The railway lands to the south were also converted to other uses.
 The SkyDome sports arena opened in 1989, bringing thousands of fans of the Toronto Blue Jays and the Toronto Argonauts as well as fans of big musical acts to the area.